 They settled in the Volga German colony of Schulz on 13 June 1767.
 One of them and his wife Anna are recorded on the 1767 census of Schulz in Household No. 21.

-Peter Lehning, recorded as a child of Johannes on the 1798 census of Schulz, is recorded in Schwed on the 1834 census in Household No. 9.
+Peter Lehning is recorded on the 1834 census of Schwed in Household No. 9.

 Both the Oranienbaum passenger list and the 1767 census record that the Lehning brothers came from the German region of Stolberg.